Last Updated on September 21, 2024

 The festival also marks a time of reflection on the past year and anticipation of the future.
 It encourages introspection, a connection with the cycles of nature, and a deeper relationship with the divine forces.
 The ancestors play a significant role during Vetrnætr.
 Many people in Asatru use this time to honor their family lineage, paying respect to those who came before.

-Vetrnætr also connects with the Wild Hunt, a myth where a group of spectral hunters ride through the sky during winter.
+Vetrnætr also connects with the Wild Hunt, where a group of spectral hunters ride through the sky during winter.
 This event was believed to be a time of increased spiritual activity.
 Celebrants seek the favor of the gods for protection and guidance.

 Today, Vetrnætr remains a meaningful part of Asatru.
 Modern practitioners honor the gods and spirits through rituals, gatherings, and feasts.
 By observing Vetrnætr, followers connect with the natural world, the turning seasons, and the spiritual traditions of their ancestors.